Alistair31/holbertonschool-printf/README.md

 _printf("%s %c %d", s, b, a) <--------- here you can use arguments that you pass
 -> hello z 10                ---------- after the string (between " ") to variables.
 ```
-  -placeholder exemple with more arguments, custom one and also flags and modifiers-

 ## Arguments